vvasabi/blog/source/blog/2014-06-06-rem-units-sass-mixin.md

 ---
-title: Sass Mixin to Use Rem Units
+title: Sass Mixin for Setting Font Sizes in Rem Units
 cover_image: /images/logo-sass.png
 date: 2014-06-06
 tags: sass
 ---
-Here is a Sass mixin that makes setting font sizes using [rem units](http://css-tricks.com/theres-more-to-the-css-rem-unit-than-font-sizing/) easy.
+Here is a Sass mixin that makes setting font sizes in [rem units](http://css-tricks.com/theres-more-to-the-css-rem-unit-than-font-sizing/) easy.
 As a bonus, it also provides backward compatibility for IE 8 and below that do not support rem units.